 Face just sneezed in reply.

 "I think it's time we get you back to Izzy's," said Hannibal as he wrapped his arm around his son's shoulder and walked back together.
+"I love it when a plan comes together," he said while puffing his cigar.

 Chapter Six: Ice Skating … Again

 All in all, it had been a short mission and they would never know why the Carters saw so much value in the small business.
 Face soon got better and the ice froze again.
-After a few minutes of pleading with his father he finally gave in to teach him how to ice skate, even though he had just gotten over his cold.
+After a few minutes of pleading with his father, he finally gave in to teach him how to ice skate, even though he had just gotten over his cold.
 This time, though, Izzy would join them.

 Hannibal decided to go with the way he tried to teach him last time before the ice broke, "Come on, Tem!
 You've got it," he encouraged as Face was wobbling in his arms.